DouglasAllen/equationoftime.herokuapp.com/app/views/tut.md

 Fall and Solstices of Summer and Winter.
 Check the data for it at Data

-   Again looking at the graph we see a one cycle wave form.
+&nbsp;&nbsp;&nbsp;   Again looking at the graph we see a one cycle wave form.
 This is the Elliptic cycle or sometimes called the orbital time change.
 It's the Earth orbit around the Sun like all the other planets.
 It shows how time is effected by the angle away from the Sun at different seasons due to an eliptical orbit.